tsuru/tsuru/docs/using/unit-states.rst

 * `error`: is the status for units that failed to start, because of an application error.
 * `starting`: is set when the container is started in docker.
 * `started`: is for cases where the unit is up and running.
+* `ready`: is for cases where the unit is up and running and healthcheck is working.
 * `stopped`: is for cases where the unit has been stopped.